sbl1996/ygo-agent/README.md

 YGO Agent is a project to create a Yu-Gi-Oh!
 AI using deep learning (LLMs, RL).
 It consists of a game environment and a set of AI agents.

+## News

+- April 7, 2024: We have switched to JAX for training and evalution due to the better performance and flexibility.
+The scripts are in the `scripts/jax` directory.
+The documentation is in progress.
+PyTorch scripts are still available in the `scripts` directory, but they are not maintained.

 ## Table of Contents
 - [Subprojects](#subprojects)
   - [ygoenv](#ygoenv)